Tips for attending your first rally . . .

 Who runs the Sled Events

-There are a number of clubs and organisations that run sled-dog events such as, The Alaskan Malamute Working Association (AMWA), Affiliated British Sled-dog Association (ABSA), Siberian Husky Club of Great Britain (SHCGB) and the British Siberian Husky Racing Association ( BSHRA).
+There are a number of clubs and organisations that run sled-dog events such as, The Alaskan Malamute Working Association (AMWA), British Sled-dog Activities (BSA), Siberian Husky Club of Great Britain (SHCGB) and the British Siberian Husky Racing Association ( BSHRA).
 Some of these organisations you will have to join to be on their mailing list, others will add you to their mailing list once you have competed in one of their events.

 Should you wish to find out more about other clubs, check out their websites by using our links page.